Skip to main content

 Overview

-Dr. Akiko Chiba is an Assistant Professor of Surgery at Duke University Medical Center and Associate Program Director of Duke Breast Surgery Fellowship Program.
+Dr. Akiko Chiba is an Associate Professor of Surgery at Duke University Medical Center and Associate Program Director of Duke Breast Surgery Fellowship Program.
 She is a breast surgical oncologist who cares for patients with breast cancer, benign breast diseases and those with an increased risk of breast cancer.
 Her clinical interests include young patients with breast cancer, genetic mutation carriers, and de-escalation of surgical treatment after neoadjuvant therapies.
 She is also studying the role of microbiome in breast cancer and how modulation of microbiome could be used to improve patient outcome.

 Office Hours